typedb/typedb/docs/pages/academy/2-GRAQL/4-other-queries.md

 ### What have you learned?
-You now know all the query types that GRAQL supports.
+You now know all the query types that Graql supports.
 You are ready to step up your Grakn level.

 ## What next?
-First of all, try and do the [GRAQL review](./graql-review.html) before proceeding to [module 3](./schema-elements.html).
+First of all, try and do the [Graql review](./graql-review.html) before proceeding to [module 3](./schema-elements.html).
 If you want to know more about the queries introduced in this lesson you can, as always, have a look at the [docs](../index.html).